15 Different Types of German Bread

 15. Flammkuchen

-They’re traditionally baked in a pan, but some bakeries offer them as individual servings on plates to enjoy without utensils.
+They’re traditionally baked in a pan, but some bakeries offer individual servings on plates to enjoy without utensils.

 Conclusion